PREPARING FOR YOUR HEADSHOT SESSION

 Wear mascara and curl your lashes.

 For hair, style it how you would normally do it on a good hair day.
 Hairstyles are extremely personal and you know how you like to wear it best.
 You want to look like YOU in your headshot and hair is big part of that.
-If you need a haircut, we encourage you to get one before your session but not the day before.
-At least 2 or 3 days prior.
-If you color your hair and need to touch up your roots, we encourage you to do so as well.
+If you need a haircut, I encourage you to get one before your session but not the day before.
+At least 2 or 3 days before.
+If you color your hair and need to touch up your roots, I encourage you to do so as well.
 If you have long hair, especially thick, heavy long hair, you might consider putting it up in a ponytail or bun for your headshot.
 Hair up usually draws even more emphasis to the face which is great for headshots.
 If you want to stop by your usual hair salon/stylist and have your hair blown-out or styled on your way to the session that is always a great decision.

 For hair, please arrive with your hair looking good how you would normally style it.
 Feel free to bring your hair products with you if you want to change up the look throughout the shoot.
-If you need a haircut, we encourage you to get one before your session but not the day before.
+If you need a haircut, I encourage you to get one before your session but not the day before.
 At least 2 or 3 days prior.

 Make sure you shave well the morning of your session.
 Dark or messy 5 o'clock shadow is nearly impossible to remove in post so take the time to shave well before your come.
 If you want a little scruff, that is just fine and if you have a full beard (or whatever) that is great too - just make sure your edges are nice and clean and looking how you would like to present yourself to the world.
-If you would like to get some shots with and without facial hair, feel free to bring your grooming products with you and we can have you shave half-way through your session.
+If you would like to get some shots with and without facial hair, feel free to bring your grooming products with you and so you can have you shave half-way through your session.